Escape9002/Informatik/KlausurVol5/Bit_Problems.md

     "Addiere" die Teillösungen mit einem n
     Fertig ^^

-Bsp:
+Bsp
         A   A   -A  -A
     B   1   0   1   1
     -B  1   0   1   1
         C   -C  -C  C

-Felder: [4er Block, beinhaltet Collumn -A -A | 2er Block, beinhaltet A]
+Felder [4er Block, beinhaltet Collumn -A -A | 2er Block, beinhaltet A]
         A   A   -A  -A
     B   !1   0   !1  !1
     -B  !1   0   !1  !1